Photography Portfolio Preparation (16-18 year olds)

-We have an international reputation in photography education.Our teaching is intensive and hands-on, you will have access to our high-spec darkrooms and digital studios to develop your ability to take good pictures.
+We have an international reputation in photography education.Our teaching is intensive and hands-on, you will have access to our digital studios to develop your ability to take good pictures.
 We will also introduce you to the latest concepts and theories about photography through a series of case-studies, enabling you to "think as a photographer".
 You will apply this knowledge and skills in an assignment that you spend time developing with individual tuition.

 A key part of the course is presenting your work for feedback and questions from your classmates.
 In return you will learn appropriate ways to critique other students' work.Regardless of your previous experience you will leave the course with confidence in your practical skills as a camera operator and for ideas-generation to create new work.

 Please note this course is suitable for you if you are applying for further study at LCC, but does not guarantee entry.

 - Camera skills and techniques

 - Specialist equipment and materials

 - Workbook: ideas generation, analysis and research

 By the end of this course you will:

 - Make a range of photographic work in response to set projects